sigcpp/sigcpp.github.io/about.md

 Although activities focus on C++, much of the material should translate to comparable languages such as Java and C\#.

-SIGCPP was formed by [Sean Murthy](https://smurthys.github.io) in May 2018.
+SIGCPP was founded by [Sean Murthy](https://smurthys.github.io) in May 2018.

 ### Activities